 Many social media networking sites now have some type of retargeting available within their advertising options.
 Here are a couple other networks you might want to try it out on.

 - Twitter Retargeting: Place the Twitter Tag on your website.
 Wait for a week and let it create a list of your website visitors.
 Then you can target these people through Promoted Tweets that will appear in their timeline.

 - Pinterest Retargeting: Pinterest has recently added a retargeting option for advertisers, which means that you can target your website visitors on Pinterest through Promoted Pins.

 You will get a small snippet of code (also referred to as “Tag” or “Pixel” on some platforms) that you need to place on your website.
-Once in place, this code will start marking your website visitors with a tracking cookie.
+You can find this code by clicking to the “Conversions” section of your toolbox.

 Next, you need to create remarketing lists.

 Depending on your budget or goals, you can choose to target all website visitors, returning visitors, visitors who browsed a specific section, or the visitors who performed a certain action on your website.